 133 Density-Based Clustering with HDBSCAN and OPTICS

 Density-based clustering treats clusters as regions of high observation density separated by regions of low density.
 This view, made popular by DBSCAN, frees the analyst from specifying the number of clusters in advance and allows clusters of arbitrary shape.
 Yet plain DBSCAN carries a fragile assumption: a single global density threshold governs the entire dataset.
 When clusters occur at genuinely different densities, no single threshold recovers all of them.
 OPTICS and HDBSCAN are the two principled answers to this problem.
 Both replace the flat threshold with a hierarchical, multi-scale notion of density.
 This chapter develops the reachability formalism behind OPTICS, the condensed-tree and stability formalism behind HDBSCAN, and the practical judgment needed to deploy them.
+It then demonstrates both algorithms with mature open-source tooling rather than a hand-rolled reimplementation, because for density clustering the correctness of the spatial-index and minimum-spanning-tree machinery is exactly what you do not want to get subtly wrong.

 133.1 1.
 From a Global Threshold to a Density Hierarchy